All of our content is written by humans, not robots. Learn More

 • Wi-Fi: Many wireless security cameras communicate, both receiving instructions and sending video, through a home’s existing Wi-Fi network.
 This setup allows the cameras to communicate within the home, but also with devices outside of the home.
 Using Wi-Fi, cameras send video to local DVR units, or they can send it to storage clouds.
 They can also, of course, send that video to you, wherever you happen to be in the world.

 • Cellular: In the old days, most home security systems required landlines.
 It makes sense, then, that many of today’s best no-landline systems still rely on a kind of phone connection or phone number.
 Now, though, those connections are wireless, making use of cellular networks.
-Now, cellular isn’t the most practical means of communication because it requires a data plan to send videos or livestreams, but if you need cameras for a place with no Wi-Fi, one that can use cellular signals like the Arlo Go may be a good option.
+Cellular isn’t the most practical option since it requires a data plan to transmit video or livestreams, but if you need cameras somewhere without Wi-Fi, a cellular-capable camera like the Arlo Go 2 is worth considering.

 • Bluetooth: Bluetooth uses the same frequency that Wi-Fi uses, but it connects devices directly through star topology.
 In star topology, a single controlling device pairs with one to six additional devices that it then controls.1 As a result, Bluetooth works only over short distances.
 Security cameras cannot transmit video out of homes using Bluetooth.
 You can’t send the cameras instructions either, unless you are nearby.
 However, the cameras can use Bluetooth to connect to security system hubs.
 Assuming that the hubs are connected to the internet, they can communicate the security cameras’ signals to the outside world.